MateoLa/hola-plex/README.md

 Now you will see your "self" secured page.

-## Why the nginx_new container is upstream capable and the nginx container don't?
+## Why the nginx_new container is ssl capable and the nginx container don't?